madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 If the committee decides to recommend a candidate to the board as a nominee for election at an annual meeting of shareholders or for appointment by the board, the committee chair reports that decision to the full board.
 The full board votes on whether to nominate the candidate for election or appoint the candidate to the board, as applicable.

 Shareholder Recommendations.
 The Nominating and Governance Committee also considers director candidates recommended by shareholders for nomination at the next annual meeting of shareholders.
 For the committee to consider a director candidate for nomination, the shareholder must submit the recommendation in writing by the date disclosed in PNC's proxy statement in accordance with the procedures below.

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved by the Board ofDirectors on November7, 2024)

-## Board Responsibilities

 Submit the recommendation to the PNC Corporate Secretary at the following address: